yoonwonj/yoonwonj.github.io/_pages/about.md

 ---

-I am a post-masters researcher, and an incoming Cognitive Science Ph.D. student at UC San Diego.
+I am a 1st year Cognitive Science Ph.D. student at UC San Diego, advised by Dr. Benjamin Bergen ([Language and Cognition lab](https://langcoglab.ucsd.edu/))

-After graduating from Seoul National University with Bachelor of Arts in Psychology (Summa Cum Laude, Departmental First-Class Distinction), I received a Master's degree in Psychology at [Human Factors Psychology lab](http://hfpsych.snu.ac.kr) directed by Dr. Sowon Hahn.
+I completed my B.A. in Psychology (Summa Cum Laude, Departmental First-Class Distinction) and M.A. in Cognitive Psychology (advised by Dr. Sowon Hahn) at Seoul National University.

-I am excited to join [Language and Cognition lab](https://langcoglab.ucsd.edu/) directed by Dr.Benjamin Bergen this fall!

 ------
-My research interest is in the intersection of Cognitive Psychology, Affective Science, Computational Linguistics, and Human-Computer Interaction.
+My research interest is in the intersection of Cognitive Psychology, Affective Science, Computational Linguistics, and Human-Computer(Robot) Interaction.

 Find out more about my publications [here](publications) and ongoing projects [here](portfolio)!
 You can view my recent CV [here](/cv).